What is insect farming?

 Market in France

-French companies receive both private funding and public money.
-Ynsect has received over 500 million dollars in funding, including from the Public Investment Bank.
-They also benefit from direct support from public research organizations such as INRAE.
-Innovafeed, for its part, has secured $250 million from a Qatar-based investment fund.
+French companies have receivedboth private and public funding.
+Ynsect has received a total of more than 600 million euros in funding, notably from the Public Investment Bank.
+Innovafeed, for its part, has secured approximately 450 million euros.
+These companies also receive direct support from public research organizations such as INRAE.

 Some examples of major players